Robotics-Project-Team-1/Robotics-Project-Team-1/SECURITY.md

 ## Scope

-This security policy applies to all aspects of the CSC4360Project2 project, including but not limited to the codebase, documentation, and website.
+This security policy applies to all aspects of the Robotics Project Team 1 Project, including but not limited to the codebase, documentation, and website.

 ## Reporting a Vulnerability

-If users discover a security vulnerability in this project, please report it by [creating an issue](https://github.com/CSC4360Project2/project2/issues) in the issue tracker.
+If users discover a security vulnerability in this project, please report it by [creating an issue](https://github.com/Robotics-Project-Team-1/Robotics-Project-Team-1/issues) in the issue tracker.
 Include as much detail as possible about the vulnerability and steps to reproduce it.

 ### Expectations